canalplus/rx-player/doc/api/Player_Events.md

   again receive a `streamEvent` for that same event.

 The payload of a `streamEvent` depends on the source of the event.
-For example, it will not have the same format when it comes from a Manifest than when it comes from the media container.
+For example, it will not have the same format when it comes from a Manifest as when it comes from the media container.
 All possible formats are described in the [stream event tutorial](../Getting_Started/Tutorials/EventStream_Handling.md).